-The first step in awarding a hunt to a combat veteran is to locate a qualified individual.
-Due to privacy issues this is not as easy as it may seem.
+The first step in awarding an outdoor adventure is to locate a qualified veteran family.
 SFMF has significant high level contacts throughout the military community and is able to place advertisements where soldiers gather, such as in military hospital physical therapy areas.
-SFMF advertises in various media.
-Candidates are interviewed by SFMF personnel.
-During the interview process candidates are informed of the specific requirements and rigors of the hunt.
-The interview is detailed in nature so as to describe what will be expected of the veteran-hunter.
-This may or may not dissuade individuals.
+Candidates must first complete an application.
+Then, candidates are informed of the specific requirements and rigors of their outdoor adventure, what to expect on their outdoor adventure.
 Subsequently selections are made.
-Should you be a combat veteran, or know of a combat veteran, or an immediate family member of a veteran killed in combat, who would enjoy and benefit from our outdoor activities, please contact SFMF.
+Should you be a veteran, or know of a veteran, or an immediate family member of a veteran killed in combat, who along with their family would enjoy and benefit from our outdoor activities, please contact SFMF.

 “While the act of hunting on the surface may appear inconsequential, it is all that the hunt represents to the veteran-hunter that truly matters.
 The completion of the hunt represents accomplishment, ability, achievement, and success.”